Coverage estimation

 Yellow dots: Mid-points between white dots.
 Selecting a yellow dot converts them into white dots which adds other mid-point yellow dots.

-Select a path from the list of paths to open the Edit Path panel, then select the Pencil icon.;
+Select a path from the list of paths to open the Edit Path panel, then select the Pencil icon.

 Change basic settings, as required:

-Update the path name.
+Name: Update the path name.

-Change the path type: Choose from Hiking Path, Road, Railway, Power LIne.
+Path type: Choose from Hiking Path, Road, Railway, Power LIne.

 Make path changes, as required